1. Is Gemini part of the Bing Network?

 6. How do I know if I am signed up and receiving campaign traffic from Gemini?

 There are several ways to understand whether your campaigns have been opted into Yahoo Gemini.
 For example, you can verify that your Yahoo IO’s reflect your expected budget allocations, check your invoices, contact your Yahoo Account Manager, or look at inbound click traffic through your analytics tools.
-Please contact your Yahoo representative, Bing Evangelist or use contact us to ensure that your campaign budgets are allocated as intended against your search and mobile objectives.
+Please contact your Yahoo representative, Bing Ads Account Manager or use contact us to ensure that your campaign budgets are allocated as intended against your search and mobile objectives.